 Transfer links like WeTransfer

-Better than email for one-off batches, but weak for ongoing client delivery because links expire and the experience is closer to file transfer than gallery presentation.
+Better than email for one-off batches, but weaker for ongoing client delivery when links expire or the experience feels more like file transfer than gallery presentation.

-These work if the client is already comfortable with storage tools, but they often create account prompts, folder confusion, and document-style interfaces that do not feel like a polished photo handoff.
+These work if the client is already comfortable with storage tools, but they can create account prompts, folder navigation, and document-style interfaces that do not feel like a polished photo handoff.

 How to Send Photos to Clients for Free